VaidehaSathe/SoftwareEngineeringProject2025/README.md

 ### Recommender
 * Takes three inputs: a long user query (>15 words), a file with tokenized descriptions, and the number of desired projects (N).
 * Resolves filepath, vectorizes text with TF-IDF, and calculates cosine similarity between the query and project descriptions.
-* Returns a DataFrame of the top N similar projects.
+* Returns N projects based on a similarity score.

 ### CLI
 * Provides a command-line interface (CLI) to run the full pipeline: Load PDFs → Process PDFs → Tokenize CSVs → Recommend projects.